xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 601/$
 ```

 What about the other nine YANG files that we have been conveniently ignoring in this discussion?
-Those file do not define XR native data models, instead, they provide implementation details for non-native models:
+Those file do not define XR native data models.
+Instead, they provide implementation details for non-native models:

 ```
 601/$ ls *.yang | grep -v Cisco-IOS-XR | wc -l